SommieOgu/MathWebsite/README.md

 # Elevator Pitch
-Simplifying polynomials can be impossible (power series), intractable (NP), or simply unneeded.
+Simplifying polynomials can be impossible (power series), intractable (NP-hard), or simply unneeded.
 Our webapp visualizes single terms instead.
 One particular use lists subtrees of a graph in their entirety.

 # What To Do
 Welcome to our project!
 You can read more about us here: https://devpost.com/software/polynomial-term-visualizer